-Dental Hygiene Students: In any one year reexamination privileges for students carrying a full course load will not exceed three reexaminations to a combined maximum of Œ9.
-Over the program, reexamination privileges will not exceed four reexaminations to a combined maximum of Œ12.
+Dental Hygiene Students: In any one year reexamination privileges for students carrying a full course load will not exceed three reexaminations to a combined maximum of $\star 9$ .
+Over the program, reexamination privileges will not exceed four reexaminations to a combined maximum of $\star 12$

-In any one year reexaminations privileges for students carrying a reduced academic load will not exceed two reexaminations to a combined maximum of Œ6.
-Over the total program, reexamination privileges will not exceed three reexaminations to a combined maximum of Œ9.
+In any one year reexaminations privileges for students carrying a reduced academic load will not exceed two reexaminations to a combined maximum of $\star 6$ .
+Over the total program, reexamination privileges will not exceed three reexaminations to a combined maximum of $\star 9$ .

-First year Dental Hygiene students will take the reexamination as scheduled in the first week in July.
-Students in the second year will write after the end of the first term for first term courses, and during the first week of July for second term and full session courses.
+First-year Dental Hygiene students will take the reexamination as scheduled in the first week in July.
+Students in the second year will write after the end of the Fall Term for Fall Term courses, and during the first week of July for Winter Term and two-term courses.

-(3) Law Students:
+(3) Law Students

 - Reexaminations shall be taken only in June except under the circumstances as described in b. below.
-The deadline for application is May 28. - b.
-Where a student fails one course in the First Term of their final year, the student may write one reexamination at a time before June, provided that the student attains a GPA of no less than 5.0, calculated on the basis of final grades obtained in First Term The deadline for application is February 1.
+The deadline for application is May 30. - b.
+Where a student fails one course in the Fall Term of their final year, the student may write one reexamination at a time before June, provided that the student attains a GPA of no less than 5.0, calculated on the basis of final grades obtained in Fall Term.
+The deadline for application is February 1.
 The rules governing the times for setting of deferred examinations in §23.5.6(2) shall apply to reexaminations written in accordance with this section.